 Selecting a document source

 The default source for documents is all documents.
 Should you choose to focus your stage on a subset of all documents, you can populate the stage with search results as sources.
 You may have up to 20 discrete sources per stage each containing a distinct search string.
 For example, you can use a search string that limits the documents in a stage by a date range, to a particular set or custodians, or to a set of search terms.
-To make sure that all family members are included in a batch, when setting up the stage, toggle Keep families together to YES.
-If you would like to include conversations and group by them in your batch, toggle Keep conversations together to YES.
+To make sure that all family members are included in a batch, when setting up the stage, set the Keep families together toggle to YES.
+If you would like to include conversations and group by them in your batch, set the Keep conversations together toggle to YES.

 To select a particular set of documents to review, click Include only documents from specific sources.
 Navigate to the location of the new source or locate the source by searching: